Landonthegamemaker/SpaceWars/README.md

-My first Data Structures and Algorithms lab containing a text-based game that simulates battles between 2 teams of spaceships.
+My first Data Structures and Algorithms lab, containing a text-based game that simulates battles between 2 teams of spaceships.
 It was classified by Professor Peterson as an intermediate-professional project.
+I ended up getting a 95% on it.